RuterNo/adt-doc/asyncapi/json-schemas/pe/vehicle/api/api.md

 | Consumer      | [Ruter DPI](https://github.com/orgs/RuterNo/teams/dpi-team)                                                       |
 | Service Level | ⛔ Ruter internal API.
 No restrictions apply.
 Api may be removed or modified freely by Ruter within major version. |

-Message used to retrieve information about the vehicle and supported APIs.
+Message used by Ruter to distribute information about the vehicle and it's supported APIs as provided by the PTO.